FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

 described above.

 .. [#] They are called ``vprop`` for mostly historical reasons.
 A
-       version of the Steel separation logic on which Pulse is based allows associating a *value* with a separation logic proposition, so these came to be known as "value" propositions.
+       version of the Steel separation logic from which Pulse grew is based allows associating a *value* with a separation logic proposition, so these came to be known as "value" propositions.
 However, Pulse does not make use of this feature---perhaps a better name in Pulse would be ``slprop``,